famicomm/famicomm/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
+- 🔭 I’m currently working on nothing.

 -

--
 -->

-- 🔭 I’m currently working on PolarOS.
 - 🌱 I’m currently learning C++!
-- 📫 How to reach me: @cdvhs_ on IG and cdvhs#0449 on Discord
+- 📫 How to reach me: @ambistormia on IG and ambistormia#0449 on Discord
 - 😄 Pronouns: he/him

-That's it!
-I'm nothing special and I'm just having fun here.
+- 🤔 Straight